Top 9 Speed & Agility Ladder Drills For Runners

 What’s An Agility Ladder

-Once you have your ladder, you can perform various exercises such as skipping through runs, sideways shuffles, and other movements up and down the ladder.
+Typical agility ladder exercises include skipping through runs, sideways shuffles, and other movements performed up and down the ladder.
 These exercises help to strengthen your muscles, ligaments, joints, and tendons while improving cardiovascular power, coordination, and focus.

-Here are some of the benefits of agility ladder drills.
+Here are some of the benefits to keep in mind:

 How To Create Your Agility Ladder

-• Two rolls of duct tape—or at least 25 to 30 feet of it.
+• Two rolls of duct tape—or at least 25 to 30 feet.

 • A pair of scissors

 • 10 Paint-stirring sticks.
 Get the big ones, which are roughly 20 inches long.
-I think you can get them for free at the paint counter at Home Depot.
+You can get them for free at the paint counter at Home Depot.

 • A measuring tape.